Bronze Criteria

 Go to a crate or gated room and close the door/gate.

-Open a Drawer via a Tug
+Open a Drawer with a Tug

 Using a tug, the dog pulls open a drawer.